catherinepope/papermod/content/workshops/resources/narrative-cv-example-stem.md

 showBreadcrumbs: true
 ---

-This is a fictitious narrative CV created to demonstrate the OCAR structure in response to [an equally fictitious funding call](../funding-call-stem/).
+This is a **fictitious** narrative CV created to demonstrate the OCAR structure in response to [an equally fictitious funding call](../funding-call-stem/).
 It's designed to help you understand how the framework works, not to provide a template to copy.
+Any resemblance to real research is coincidental.

 Use this example for understanding the approach, then make it your own.

 Click the arrows for commentary on how the OCAR framework was applied in each section.

 👉 Important reminders: